What Are Miranda Rights?

 When Must Miranda Rights Be Read for Florida DUI Arrests?

 When a person is pulled over for a DUI or any other charge, there are two requirements that must be met before the officer needs to read these rights.
 First, the individual must have actually been placed under arrest, not just pulled over for investigation.
 Second, the police must continue questioning or interrogating the suspect.

 Miranda rights are intended to notify arrestees of their Fifth Amendment rights during questioning; therefore, if they’re not being questioned, there is no need to be read the rights.

-If a suspect is pulled over for a DUI, arrested and then continually questioned or interrogated, he/she must have been read these rights.
+If a suspect is pulled over for a DUI, arrested and then continually questioned or interrogated, he/she must have been read their Miranda rights.
 If the individual wasn’t read these rights, any information or answers the suspect gives to the officer will be inadmissible, as they were obtained illegally.

 But a police officer may start asking questions before placing the driver under arrest.
 The officer may question the driver in the car or along the road before actually making an arrest.
 In this case, the officer isn’t required to read the driver these rights because an arrest hasn’t been made, and anything the suspect says can be put in the police report and used in trial.

 Anyone who is pulled over for a DUI should be mindful of what they say when speaking to a police officer.
 Be cooperative and don’t lie to the officer, but avoid providing self-incriminating evidence.

 How Our Fort Lauderdale DUI Defense Lawyer Can Help Defend Your Rights

 According to the FBI, in 2010, more than 1.4 million Americans were arrested for driving under the influence.
 Drivers arrested in Florida for DUI should contact a Fort Lauderdale DUI defense lawyer as soon as possible.
 Contact us to set up a consultation with our DUI defense lawyer to discuss building a defense against charges in FL for DUI.